Nodens: Attestations

+Etymology

 The origin of the name remains obscure, scholar John Carey noting that "it seems at any rate safe to say that no etymology so far proposed can be accepted with full confidence".

 The Welsh noun nudd means 'mist, haze, fog', and both Lludd and Nuadu are attached to the epithet '[of the] silver hand/arm', which could lead to a conjectural Proto-Celtic stem *snowdo- ('mist, haze'), from Proto-Indo-European *snewd^{h}- ('mist, cloud'; cf. Latin nūbēs 'clouds'), perhaps also attested in the Irish snuad ('appearance, colour').
 However, the sound shift sn- > n- does not seem to be attested elsewhere in Gaulish (although -sn- > -n- is known) and remains difficult to justify in Proto-Brittonic (the sound change should have occurred later than the inscriptions).
 Scholars have also linked the Celtic names with the stem *néud- (cf. Gothic niutan 'to catch, attain, acquire' and nuta 'catcher, fisherman', Lithuanian naudà 'property'), associating *Nowdont- with the fishing (and possibly hunting) motifs of the Lydney remains and with the silver arms of Nuadu and Lludd.
-However, this stem remains unattested elsewhere in Celtic, and possibly takes its origins from a pre-Indo-European language.
+However, this stem remains unattested elsewhere in Celtic.
 A third alternative is the Proto-Indo-European stem *neh_{2}u-t- (cf. Goth. nauþs 'need, compulsion, distress', Old Prussian nautin 'need'), which could be found in Proto-Celtic *nāwito- ('need'; cf. Old Irish neóit, Middle Welsh neued), although linguist Ranko Matasović finds the relation "formally quite difficult" to explain.

-Nudd's son Gwyn (ruler of the Welsh Otherworld), his name meaning 'white', is an exact cognate of the Irish name Finn, who is described as the great-grandson of Nuadu mac Achi (Finn mac Umaill) or Nuadu Necht (Finn File).
-Although the origin of the association remains difficult to explain, Carey writes that Nodons may be seen "a god of multi-faceted but consistent character: a shining royal warrior presiding over the chaotic in nature, society and the Otherworld (water, war, the devils of Annwn)."
-In this view, the Middle Irish núada, núadu ('hero, champion, king [poetic]?') may be interpreted as the euhemerized name of the Celtic deity, with a semantic shift comparable to that conjectured for Proto-Germanic *balþaz > *Balðraz ('white, shining' > 'strong, brave, bold' > 'hero, prince'; cf. Old Norse Baldr 'brave, defiant, lord, prince' and Old English Bældæg 'shining day').

-According to Arthur Bernard Cook (1906) the toponym "Lydney" derives from the Old English *Lydan-eġ, "Lludd's Island", which could connect it with Nodens.
+According to Arthur Bernard Cook (1906) the toponym Lydney derives from the Old English *Lydan-eġ ('Lludd's Island'), which would connect it with Nodens.
+This borrowing would have occurred in the 7th century, when English speakers first came into the Lydney area.
 However, alternative etymologies of Lydney are offered in other sources.
-A. D. Mills suggests "island or river-meadow of the sailor, or of a man named *Lida", citing the forms "Lideneg" from c.
-853 and "Ledenei" from the 1086 Domesday Book.
+A. D. Mills suggests "island or river-meadow of the sailor, or of a man named *Lida", citing the forms Lideneg (from c.
+853) and Ledenei (from the 1086 Domesday Book).